How can you best help your child struggling with mental health or substance use?

 If you find out your child is dealing with mental health issues or substance use, don't panic!
 Stay calm and non-judgmental, let your child talk freely, and get as many facts as possible.

 Your family doesn't have to struggle alone.
-Visit our resources page to find local supports to help you and your child.
-Recovery is possible with help--but difficult if you try to tackle it alone.
+Visit our resources page to find professional supports to help you and your child.
+Recovery is possible--but difficult if you try to tackle it alone.